jcalvinowens/meta-ircam-viewer/README.md

 ## Known Issues

+* Performance on the Raspberry Pi 4b/5 is so poor they are unusable
 * Recording almost immediately fills the disk: need to expand on first boot
 * Video cards on PCs other than i915 will not have their kernel module loaded
 * The x86-x32 build doesn't work due to v4l ioctl problems I need to look into